-The National Board of Osteopathic Medical Examiners (NBOME), an independent, not-for-profit organization that provides competency assessments for osteopathic medical licensure and related health care professions, is proud to announce the installation of its newest members of the NBOME Board of Directors.
+The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, is proud to announce the installation of its newest members of the NBOME Board of Directors.
 Brian A. Kessler, DO; Brookshield Laurent, DO; Tracy O. Middleton, DO; and Michael F. Oliverio, DO, were elected at the annual NBOME Board Meeting (virtual) held in December, 2020.

 PHILADELPHIA, PA.
-The National Board of Osteopathic Medical Examiners (NBOME), an independent, not-for-profit organization that provides competency assessments for osteopathic medical licensure and related health care professions, is proud to announce the installation of its newest members of the NBOME Board of Directors.
+The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, is proud to announce the installation of its newest members of the NBOME Board of Directors.
 Brian A. Kessler, DO; Brookshield Laurent, DO; Tracy O. Middleton, DO; and Michael F. Oliverio, DO, were elected at the annual NBOME Board Meeting (virtual) held in December, 2020.

 NBOME board members are carefully chosen based on expertise and experience in clinical disciplines, medical education and assessment, and medical or regulatory administrative experience reflective of the needs of the public.